i40-Tools/I40KG/README.md

 to reference architectures development in different countries.
 Moreover, semantics encoded in the Standard Ontology allows for the discovery of relations between I4.0 standards, and for mappings across reference architectures proposed by different industrial communities such as RAMI, NIST, etc.

+# Standards Vocabulary
+Contains the development for the Industry 4.0 related standards vocabulary.

 # Reused Vocabularies
 To build the Standard Ontology, as well as to populate it we have reused the following vocabularies<br/>
 <a href="http://xmlns.com/foaf/spec/">foaf</a>, <a href="https://www.w3.org/TR/vcard-rdf/">vcard</a>, <a href="http://dublincore.org/documents/dcmi-terms/">purl&dcterms</a>, <a href="https://schema.org/docs/about.html">schema.org</a>, <a href="http://dbpedia.org/ontology/">dbpedia</a>, <a href="https://creativecommons.org/ns">cc</a>, <a href="http://www.geonames.org/ontology/documentation.html">geonames</a>, <a href="https://en.wikipedia.org/wiki/Persistent_uniform_resource_locator">purl</a>.